The oldest-to-date medicinal recipes from Hippocrates were recently discovered by monks at the St. Catherine’s Monastery in South Sinai, Egypt.

 Along with the text from Hippocrates, a manuscript featuring biblical passages was also found during restoration efforts at the monastery.

-In total, this discovery revealed a medical recipe attributed to Hippocrates, as well as three recipes with pictures of herbs.
+In total, this discovery revealed a medicinal recipe attributed to Hippocrates, as well as three recipes with pictures of herbs.
 The manuscripts were then examined by researchers at the Early Manuscripts Electronic Library (EMEL).

 “The manuscript, which contains three medical texts, will be enlisted among the oldest and the most important manuscripts in the world,” Michael Phelps, a researcher at the EMEL recently told Asharq Al-Aswat.